frosticecold/isep_eapli_17_18/documentation/Bookings/CancelReservation/UC_CANCEL_RESERVATION.md

   * Cafeteria users must be pre-registered in the system.
-  * Booking state must be xxx to be cancelled.
+  * Booking state must be Canceled to be cancelled.

 _____________________